UW-MLGEO/MLGeo-2024-Snowflake-Classification/README.md

 - [EDA_PHIPS.ipynb](https://github.com/UW-MLGEO/MLGEO2024_Snowflake_Classification/blob/main/notebooks/EDA_PHIPS.ipynb): For exploring the structure and key statistical characteristcs of the `PHIPS_CrystalHabitAI_Dataset.nc` AI-ready dataset.
 Basic statistics of the pixel intensities across all the PHIPS images are inspected, along with a correlation matrix that explores linear relationshps between image intensity and other data attributes such as habit type and temperature.

-- [dimensionality_reduction_PHIPS.ipynb](https://github.com/UW-MLGEO/MLGEO2024_Snowflake_Classification/blob/main/notebooks/dimensionality_reduction_PHIPS.ipynb): For analyzingthe dimensions of the `PHIPS_CrystalHabitAI_Dataset.nc` AI-ready dataset and implementing linear (Principle Component Analysis, PCA) and non-linear (t-Distributed Stochastic Neighbor Embedding, t-SNE) dimension reduction techniques to tease out linear and non-linear relationships, respectively, in the data.
+- [dimensionality_reduction_PHIPS.ipynb](https://github.com/UW-MLGEO/MLGEO2024_Snowflake_Classification/blob/main/notebooks/dimensionality_reduction_PHIPS.ipynb): For analyzing the dimensions of the `PHIPS_CrystalHabitAI_Dataset.nc` AI-ready dataset and implementing linear (Principle Component Analysis, PCA) and non-linear (t-Distributed Stochastic Neighbor Embedding, t-SNE) dimension reduction techniques to tease out linear and non-linear relationships, respectively, in the data.